jerilkuriakose/FastChat-Doc/README.md

 ### Method 2: From source

 1. Clone this repository and navigate to the FastChat folder

 ```bash
 git clone https://github.com/lm-sys/FastChat.git
 cd FastChat
 ```

 If you are running on Mac:

 ```bash
 brew install rust cmake
 ```

 2. Install Package

 ```bash
 pip3 install --upgrade pip  # enable PEP 660 support
 pip3 install -e ".[model_worker,webui]"
 ```

+## Simple test to check whether the installation is working fine

 #### Single GPU

 The command below requires around 14GB of GPU memory for Vicuna-7B and 28GB of GPU memory for Vicuna-13B.
-See the ["Not Enough Memory" section](#not-enough-memory) below if you do not have enough memory.
+See the [&#34;Not Enough Memory&#34; section](#not-enough-memory) below if you do not have enough memory.
 `--model-path` can be a local folder or a Hugging Face repo name.

 ```
 python3 -m fastchat.serve.cli --model-path lmsys/vicuna-7b-v1.5
 ```

 #### Multiple GPUs

 You can use model parallelism to aggregate GPU memory from multiple GPUs on the same machine.

 ```
 python3 -m fastchat.serve.cli --model-path lmsys/vicuna-7b-v1.5 --num-gpus 2
 ```